SinomeM/CNValidatron_fl/README.md

 train a new custom model is fairly easy assuming you already have a relatively big set of validated examples.

+**NB**: This assumes you have a set of validated CNVs in the following three classes: false, true deletion, true duplication.
+The format should be the same as the described here https://github.com/SinomeM/shinyCNV.
+That is column `vo` for the human evaluation results (1: true, 2: false, 3: unknown) and column `GT` for genotype (1: deletions, 2: duplications).

 ```
 # set BiocParall workers (for PNG generation)
 options(MulticoreParam = MulticoreParam(workers = 16))